ModUDuke/experiments/chapter2.md

 *** =instructions
 - What is the mean value of positive screening in the control group?
-- What is the average treatment effect of medicaid coverage on diagnosis after lottery?
+- What is the average treatment effect of medicaid coverage on positive screening?
+- Given the mean value of positive screening in the control group and the average treatment effect of medicaid coverage on positive screening, estimate the mean value of positive screening in the treatment group.
 - What is the the 95% confidence interval lower bound for the treatment effect of medicaid coverage on current use of medication?
 - Which average treatment effect of medicaid coverage on depression was not statistically significant?